npm package discovery and stats viewer.

 Published

-Ensuro - Decentralized insurance protocol
+Ensuro - Blockchain-based insurance protocol

 Readme

-Tests cov Build and Push Docker Image to Google Artifact Registry release NPM Package
+Tests cov Build release NPM Package

-Each policy sold and active it's a risk or potential loss, a random variable that goes from 0 (no losses) to the maximum payout defined in the policy.
+Each policy sold and active is a risk or potential loss, a random variable that goes from 0 (no losses) to the maximum payout defined in the policy.
 The solvency capital to cover these risks comes from two sources:

-• pure premiums: the part of the premium that's equal to the estimated mean of the risk random variable (expected losses), paid by the policy holder.
+• pure premiums: the part of the premium that's equal to the estimated mean of the risk random variable (expected losses), paid by the policyholder.

 • scr: the rest of the solvency capital (unexpected losses), required to be able to cover the risks with a given confidence level, is locked from the eTokens.